input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

         → Honest {p} ⊢
             M ↷ (BlockMsg b , zero , p , tₚ ↑ M)
 ```
-Rather than creating a delayed block, an adversary can honestly create it and delay the message
+Rather than creating a delayed block, an adversary can honestly create it and
+delay the message.

 ## Small-step semantics